MeanderingProgrammer/py-requirements.nvim/README.md

 - Displays diagnostics in `normal` mode with warnings for not using latest version
 - Cache `pypi` responses within a session to improve performance

+# Limitations

+- Only supports `requirements.txt` files, if there's interest this can be expanded
+- No support to auto update dependencies
+- `nvim-cmp` ordering is not good

 # Dependencies

 - `curl` on your system: Used to get version information from pypi